sergio11/real_insight_swiftui/README.md

 Slides are built using the  template from [Previewed](https://previewed.app/template/AFC0B4CB).
 I extend my gratitude to them for their remarkable work and contribution.

+## ⚠️ Disclaimer

+**RealInsight** is an **experimental and educational project** developed to explore and demonstrate the capabilities of **SwiftUI** for building engaging and interactive iOS applications.
+The app aims to create a platform for authentic, meaningful connections between users by allowing them to share their insights, thoughts, and experiences.

+The name **"RealInsight"** and the logo were created as part of a **brainstorming session with AI**, and any resemblance to existing brands or services is purely coincidental.

+This project is intended solely for **learning and experimentation purposes**.
+It is not intended for commercial use or production deployment.

+The repository is shared as an open-source resource for individuals interested in learning how to develop iOS applications with **SwiftUI** and **modern UI practices**.

 ## Features 🚀

 - **User Authentication:** Secure sign-up and login functionality.